sanders41/meilisearch-python-sdk/README.md

 # Inheriting from CamelBase will allow your class to automatically convert
 # variables returned from the server in camelCase into snake_case.
 It will
-# aslo make it a Pydantic Model.
+# also make it a Pydantic Model.
 class Movie(CamelBase):
     id: int
     title: str